Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 “All three of us attempted suicide.
 My youngest daughters were 14 and 15 at the time when their sister’s life was taken, and her [youngest daughter’s] [suicide] attempt was first. . . .
 I was trying to keep it together, and I couldn’t keep it together any longer. . . .
 Then I attempted and failed . . . and then I was hospitalized. . . .
 My daughter and I were one floor away from each other at the same hospital.
 It was a horrible time.”

 The impact of the incident, with the compounding trauma from homicide and suicide, rippled through this family as they struggled to cope.
 Few studies have explored the effects of gun violence exposure on suicidal behavior.
-However, limited research shows that such exposure to gun violence is associated with lifetime suicidal behaviors and thoughts.37Daniel Semenza et al., “Gun Violence Exposure and Suicide among Black Adults,” JAMA Network Open 7, no. 2 (2024).
+However, limited research shows that exposure to gun violence is associated with lifetime suicidal behaviors and thoughts.43Daniel Semenza et al., “Gun Violence Exposure and Suicide among Black Adults,” JAMA Network Open 7, no. 2 (2024).
 For the prevention of suicidality and suicide risk, we need to understand how exposure to traumatic events—especially when there are multiple deaths and traumas from one incident—serves as a risk factor.

 Children as IPHS Witnesses and Victims

 “All four of the kids have had to be in therapy.
 We’re going on 10 years this October, and I know my oldest, because she actually wasn’t there, she feels really guilty. . . .
 So my oldest really struggles with a lot of depression.
 She still struggles with self-harm.
 She also self-medicates heavily and it’s caused some more serious health concerns in the past year. . . .
-My youngest son was 10 at the time and he got into EMDR40According to the American Psychological Association, Eye Movement Desensitization and Reprocessing (EMDR) is “a structured therapy that encourages the patient to briefly focus on the trauma memory while simultaneously experiencing bilateral stimulation (typically eye movements), which is associated with a reduction in the vividness and emotion associated with the trauma memories.”
+My youngest son was 10 at the time and he got into EMDR46According to the American Psychological Association, Eye Movement Desensitization and Reprocessing (EMDR) is “a structured therapy that encourages the patient to briefly focus on the trauma memory while simultaneously experiencing bilateral stimulation (typically eye movements), which is associated with a reduction in the vividness and emotion associated with the trauma memories.”
 It is commonly used to treat PTSD related to past domestic violence.
 American Psychological Association, “Eye Movement Desensitization and Reprocessing (EMDR) Therapy,” 2017, https://www.apa.org/ptsd-guideline/treatments/eye-movement-reprocessing; Kristin M. Phillips et al., “EMDR Treatment of Past Domestic Violence: A Clinical Vignette,” Journal of EMDR Practice and Research 3, no. 3 (2009): 192–97, https://doi.org/10.1891/1933-3196.3.3.192. therapy for about a year and has done fantastic since then.
 So I mean we have a full range on the spectrum of how we’ve all done.”

 Support Services and Interventions

 Focus group participants noted that, prior to the homicide-suicide, victims, survivors, and perpetrators sought many types of interventions and support services.
-These ranged from telling family and friends about the abuse and seeking therapy, to legal interventions.
-Participants spoke about the lack of adequate action and support from service providers and consequences from the legal system, despite the many actors involved that are intended to guard the safety of the victim and their children.
+These ranged from telling family and friends about the abuse and seeking therapy to legal interventions.
+Participants spoke about the lack of adequate action and support from service providers and the legal system, despite the many actors involved that are intended to guard the safety of the victim and their children.

 “Now I know that he had gone into the VA hospital in Oregon because he was suicidal. . . .
 He was a Vietnam War vet and he had some real problems because of that.
 But he had threatened and told the psychiatrist he was seeing that if he got out, when he got out, he was going to start looking for me.
 He was going to shoot and kill me.”

 Healthcare providers have the opportunity to put time and space between a person contemplating suicide and access to lethal means.
-Roughly two in three Americans who attempt suicide visit a healthcare professional in the month before an attempt.41Brian K. Ahmedani et al., “Racial/Ethnic Differences in Health Care Visits Made before Suicide Attempt across the United States,” Medical Care 53, no. 5 (May 2015): 430–35, https://doi.org/10.1097/MLR.0000000000000335.
+Roughly two in three Americans who attempt suicide visit a healthcare professional in the month before an attempt.47Brian K. Ahmedani et al., “Racial/Ethnic Differences in Health Care Visits Made before Suicide Attempt across the United States,” Medical Care 53, no. 5 (May 2015): 430–35, https://doi.org/10.1097/MLR.0000000000000335.
 Mental health providers should be educated on the prevalence of suicides in their communities and those at higher risk for suicides.

 “Unfortunately, there’s a lot of judgment.
 You have to be a perfect victim of domestic violence, just like you have to be a perfect gun violence survivor in order for people to really be interested and want to give support.
 People tend to shy away from complicated stories or stories where the person who was shot may not have been the perfect victim.”